 Ulysses S. Grant was the main man at the Lower Farm commune east of town.
 The friendly, slightly insane Grant claimed to be the reincarnation of the famous Civil War general and 18th president (a fact that he believed entitled him to free stamps at the Placitas post office and a federal pension).
 Grant also ran for New Mexico governor as a Republican in 1969, appearing for cameras in Civil War-style pants and riding a white horse named Blue.

 On December 1, Grant borrowed a gun and went hunting for his enemies.
-In a matter of minutes he ftyally shot two men, Robert Copeland and George Ornas, and wounded a third.
+In a matter of minutes he fatally shot two men, Robert Copeland and George Ornas, and wounded a third.
 Then Grant, his wife, and toddler daughter vanished.
-Locla cops and the FBI were flummoxed.
+Local cops and the FBI were flummoxed.
 The murderous hippie had disappeared into thin air.
-Literally outta sight.
+Literally outta sight, man.